BEE-ClimateRiskAnalysis-old/hw1/README.md

 The repository consists of the following files:
 - `hw1.ipynb`: Jupyter Notebook for the homework assignment.
 Students should create code or Markdown blocks as necessary to answer questions.
 An exported PDF
-- `Project.toml`, `Manifest.toml`: Julia environment files.
+- `Project.toml`: Julia environment files.
 These should just work, but feel free to add other packages as needed using the `Pkg` package manager.
 - `LICENSE`: This material is licensed using the MIT license.
 You can ignore this for working on the problem set.
+- `README.md`: This file.
+You shouldn't need to touch this.
 - `.gitignore`: This tells `git` what files to ignore.
 You shouldn't need to touch this.